Laminate Flooring Cost

 Underlay has three main purposes:

-• The first being increasing the life span of the flooring.
-By creating a layer between the concrete under floor and the laminate flooring, if any small stones, sand or other material gets in the gap it does not create bumps and lumps in the floor.
+- The first is increasing the life span of the flooring.
+By creating a layer between the concrete underfloor and the laminate flooring, if any small stones, sand or other material gets in the gap, it does not create bumps and lumps in the floor.

-• The next purpose is to reduce any creaking, squeaking, or noises coming from the laminate hitting the concrete.
-Over time this will become a bigger concern if an underlay in not installed.
+- The next purpose is to reduce any creaking, squeaking, or noises coming from the laminate hitting the concrete.
+Over time, this will become a bigger concern if an underlay is not installed.
 The acoustic reduction can be as high a 20 dlb drop.

 Laminate flooring underlay is a closed cell foam sheet around 5mm - 15mm.
 Sold on rolls around 2m long and up to an average of 10m long.
 Prices for around 20m² of underlay will often start around £19.99 for the basic types.